E12

 Essentials Main PCB Overtemperature Protection

-Vacuum beeps and shows E12; unit may start then immediately stop.
+Vacuum beeps and displays E12; the unit may start and then immediately stop.

 Advertisements